matej2005/RP2040-MicrotikAPI/README.md

 ## RouterBoard configuration
 1. Login in to your router using WinBox
-2. Optional: Create Group API in `system/groups` with policy `rest-api`
+2. Optional: Create Group API in `system/groups` with policy `write, rest-api, read, api`
 3. In system/users create user for accessing via API with api group created before
 4. Optional reserve DHCP address for this device and add it under Allowed adresses
 5. Make sure that in IP/Services WWW is enabled